Table of contents

 (F) …the Association’s liability under…a and b…shall not exceed what it would have been had the passage contract relieved the Member of liability to the maximum extent permitted by applicable law; (Rule 28.i)

 Cover is not available for any liability that would not have arisen had the passage contract relieved the Member of liability to the maximum extent permitted by the applicable law.
+For example, the Athens Convention does not place any obligation on the carrier to compensate passengers for delay.
 However, the Association recognises that cruise or passenger Ships trade to various jurisdictions with different rules of law governing passenger liability, and that, consequently, it is difficult to ensure that the terms of their ticket contracts terms will always be able to provide the maximum protection against liability whilst at the same time meeting the practical need for standardised terms.
 In the circumstances, the Association exercises some discretion when accepting ticket contract terms which appear to be more generous to passengers than the minimum standard which is applicable under the relevant law or when deciding whether the Member should be reimbursed even in the absence of such acceptance.41 For example, cover may be available if the Member incurs liability under a ticket contract which incorporates the Athens Convention provisions, in circumstances where the liability is incurred in a state which is not a party to the Athens Convention and where less stringent liability would have been imposed as a matter of local law.

 The cover that is available under Rule 28.d is subject to the same provisos as those which apply to the deportation of Crew members under Rule 27.2.42 For example, if the passenger ship operator is found liable to pay deportation costs and expenses in respect of passengers who do not have immigration visas because of the unjustified deviation of the passenger Ship to a port in a country for which the passengers could not expect to obtain visas, the resulting costs must be borne by the Member since cover is not available from the Association.